• Skip to main content

 6. Leave the eggs in the ice bath for 15 minutes.

-7. Peel, or store in the refrigerator unpeeled for up to three days.
+7. Peel and use right away, or store unpeeled eggs in the refrigerator for up to 7 days.

 8. To peel, gently tap the egg at the big end first, then the small end, then tap all around to gently crack the shell.
-Be amazed at how easy they peel.
+Be amazed at how easily they peel.

 Notes